pypa/hatch/docs/plugins/version-source/env.md

 ## Updates

-Setting the version is supported and modifies the environment variable.
-How long this actually persists depends on your operating environment.
-It is usually safer to just change the environment variable.
+Setting the version is not supported.

 ## Configuration